 The DetNet service sub-layer includes the packet replication (PRF), the packet elimination (PEF), and the packet ordering functionality (POF) for use in DetNet edge, relay node, and end system packet processing.
-Either of these functions can be enabled in a DetNet edge node, relay node or end system.
-The collective name for all three functions is PREOF.
+These functions can be enabled in a DetNet edge node, relay node or end system.
+The collective name for all three functions is Packet Replication, Elimination, and Ordering Functions (PREOF).
 The packet replication and elimination service protection method altogether involves four capabilities:

 - o Providing sequencing information to the packets of a DetNet compound flow.
 This may be done by adding a sequence number or time stamp as part of DetNet, or may be inherent in the packet, e.g., in a higher layer protocol, or associated to other physical properties such as the precise time (and radio channel) of reception of the packet.
 This is typically done once, at or near the source. - o The Packet Replication Function (PRF) replicates these packets into multiple DetNet member flows and typically sends them along multiple different paths to the destination(s), e.g., over the explicit routes of Section 3.2.3.
-The location within a DetNet node, and the mechanism used for the PRF is implementation specific. - o The Packet Elimination Function (PEF) eliminates duplicate packets of a DetNet flow based on the sequencing information and a history of received packets.
+The location within a DetNet node, and the mechanism used for the PRF is left open for implementations.

+- o The Packet Elimination Function (PEF) eliminates duplicate packets of a DetNet flow based on the sequencing information and a history of received packets.
 The output of the PEF is always a single packet.
 This may be done at any DetNet node along the path to save network resources further downstream, in particular if multiple Replication points exist.
 But the most common case is to perform this operation at the very edge of the DetNet network, preferably in or near the receiver.
-The location within a DetNet node, and mechanism used for the PEF is implementation specific. - o The Packet Ordering Function (POF) uses the sequencing information to re-order a DetNet flow's packets that are received out of order.
+The location within a DetNet node, and mechanism used for the PEF is left open for implementations. - o The Packet Ordering Function (POF) uses the sequencing information to re-order a DetNet flow's packets that are received out of order.

-The order in which a DetNet node applies PEF, POF, and PRF to a DetNet flow is implementation specific.
+The order in which a DetNet node applies PEF, POF, and PRF to a DetNet flow is left open for implementations.